by Andrew G. Watters, Esq.

 I expect to publish additional analyses and visualizations in the near future showing how I am exploiting technical computation to advocate for my client on the issues of property division, support, and attorney fees.

 This is an interesting one because of the complicated acquisition and transfers of several real properties and portions thereof via 1031 exchange and gifts, as well as Husband's 401(k).
-I will show how I used Mathematica to visualize and analyze the characterization and appreciation of these real properties over time as well as compute the separate property portion of Husband's 401(k).
+I will show how I used Mathematica to visualize and analyze the characterization and appreciation of these real properties over time, including a Moore/Marsden analysis, as well as estimate the separate property portion of Husband's 401(k).
 In addition, I expect to improve on the cash flow analysis and visualization performed in Dissolution A. The use was for the client's benefit in a pre-filing discussion so the client knew what kind of numbers to propose to the other party versus what could be expected in court.

 I am pleased to announce the development of D3 Analyzer, which will be an alternative to the DissoMaster Suite of applications based on my research.
 The new application will be an interactive computation system that takes actual data as inputs and produces results that are justifiable and easy to understand.
 In addition, project/case management for aggressively litigated complex family law matters is achieved in an integrated web application.